 We strongly recommend you treat infrastructure as code so your environment is reproducible.
 Consider using tools like Terraform, CloudFormation, Ansible, Chef, Puppet, or OpsWorks for infrastructure and configuration management.
 If you are new to writing infrastructure as code, start by writing a simple recipe for installing and configuring your R environment.

 RStudio Server Pro v1.2 and above is able to launch interactive and batch jobs on different backend services such as Kubernetes.
 These jobs run on Docker images that can be modified by your organization.
 See Using Docker images with RStudio Server Pro, Launcher, and Kubernetes, or contact email@example.com to learn more.

 - Avoid frequent reads/writes to Docker containers for performance reasons.
 Instead, bake in versions of R, Python, packages, and drivers so they are not installed at runtime.

 - Use an init subsystem such as

-dumb-initso that RStudio is not running as PID 1, which kills the container when the RStudio service is stopped.
+dumb-initso that RStudio is not running as PID 1, because RStudio does not know how to handle orphaned processes.